DomRic98/Search-for-Higgs-into-tautau-decay/README.md

 ### <img src="https://img.icons8.com/color/32/000000/python--v2.png"/> Instructions

 To execute the ML programs, it is necessary to install some Python libraries, as Pandas, Uproot, Keras, etc. (if you haven't installed them yet).
-Otherwise you can run `requirements.txt`, downloading them all automatically.
+Otherwise you can run `requirements.txt`, downloading them automatically.

 In the main directory, you find `ML_Higgs.py` file and run it with the command:
 ```bash
 $ python ML_Higgs.py
 ```
-Through this step you will train two ML algorithms with supervised procedure and you will produce the predictions on a test dataset (all plots will be saved in ML_plots folder).
+Through this step, you will train two ML algorithms with supervised procedure and you will produce the predictions on a test dataset (all plots will be saved in ML_plots folder).